rebeccajohnson88/teaching_examples/README.md

-# teaching_examples
+Teaching examples

-This is code I've created for teaching/TA-related lectures and assignments
+Here is some code I have created as part of teaching and TA-related lectures and assignments.